Agents-Bar/agents-bar-docs/console/agents.rst

       - Text indicating something specific about this agent.
     * - Is Active
       - Checkbox whether to create an active agent.
+    * - Observation space
+      - Definition of the observation space.
-    * - State size
+    * - Action space
-      - Number of values to expect from observations.
-    * - Action size
+    * - Action space
-      - For discrete problem, that's a number of potential values.
-For continuous, that' number of values.
+      - Definition of the action space.
     * - Agent Configuration
       - JSON configuration of the agent.